cilium/cilium/Documentation/architecture.rst

 Key names should typically consist of the character set ``[a-z0-9-.]``.

-When using labels to select resources, both the key and the value must match, e.g. when a policy should be applied to all endpoints will label ``my.corp.foo`` then the label ``my.corp.foo=bar`` will not match the selector.
+When using labels to select resources, both the key and the value must match, e.g. when a policy should be applied to all endpoints with the label ``my.corp.foo`` then the label ``my.corp.foo=bar`` will not match the selector.